Vivid-Project/microservice/README.md

 To properly use this application you will need to set up and configure three repositories.
 Follow the *Configuration* directions in each repository to get Vivd running locally!
 Alternatively, check out the production application [here](put front end heroku here)!!!

+### Prerequisites
+These setup instructions are for Mac OS.

+##### Install Necessary Programs
+Be sure your machine has `Python` or `Python3` installed.
+[Postman](https://www.postman.com/) is required for sending requests and verifying API responses from the IBM Watson Tone Analyzer API.

 ### Configuration
 **Setting Up this Microservice**
 1. Clone this repo ```git clone git@github.com:Vivid-Project/microservice.git```